-- Maximum award of up to £175 per week for one child aged up to 13.
-This is up to a maximum of 36 weeks during term time only. - Support will only be provided for the times student is timetabled to be in college, and up to 1 hour travelling time each day. - Payments will only be made to Ofsted registered providers, after any free Government entitlement to childcare has been exhausted.
+- Maximum award of up to £195 per week for one child aged up to 13.
+This is up to a maximum of 36 weeks during term time only. - Support will only be provided for the times student is timetabled to be in college, and up to 1 hour travelling time each day. - Payments will only be made to Ofsted registered providers, after any free Government entitlement to childcare has been exhausted. - An Early Years Free Entitlement (EYFE) is expected to be used first.